Back To Search Results

 Pathophysiology

-Pulmonary embolism (PE) occurs when clots break off and enter the pulmonary circulation.
-Pulmonary emboli are typically multiple, with the lower lobes being involved more frequently than the upper and bilateral lung involvement being more common.[13]
+PE occurs when a blot clot enters the pulmonary circulation.
+Multiple emboli are typically involved within the lower lung lobes more frequently than the upper lobes; bilateral lung involvement is also more common.[15]
 Large emboli tend to obstruct the main pulmonary artery, causing saddle embolus with deleterious cardiovascular consequences.
 In contrast, smaller-sized emboli block the peripheral arteries and can lead to pulmonary infarction, manifested by intra-alveolar hemorrhage.
-Pulmonary infarction occurs in about 10% of patients.

-PE leads to impaired gas exchange due to obstruction of the pulmonary vascular bed leading to a mismatch in the ventilation-to-perfusion ratio because alveolar ventilation remains the same, but pulmonary capillary blood flow decreases, effectively leading to dead space ventilation and hypoxemia.
-Also, mediators, such as serotonin, are released, which cause vasospasm and further decrease pulmonary flow in unaffected lung areas.
-Local accumulation of inflammatory mediators alters lung surfactant and stimulates respiratory drive resulting in hypocapnia and respiratory alkalosis.[14]
+PE leads to impaired gas exchange due to obstruction of the pulmonary vascular bed, leading to a mismatch in the ventilation-to-perfusion ratio because alveolar ventilation remains the same.
+Still, pulmonary capillary blood flow decreases, leading to dead space ventilation and hypoxemia.
+Also, mediators, eg, serotonin, are released, which cause vasospasm and further decrease pulmonary flow in unaffected lung areas.
+Local accumulation of inflammatory mediators alters lung surfactant and stimulates respiratory drive, resulting in hypocapnia and respiratory alkalosis.[16]

-In PE, pulmonary vascular resistance (PVR) increases due to the mechanical obstruction of the vascular bed with thrombus and hypoxic vasoconstriction.
-Pulmonary artery pressure (PAP) increases if thromboembolic occlusion is greater than 30% to 50% of the total cross-sectional area of the pulmonary arterial bed.
-Increased PVR increases the right ventricular afterload, which impedes right ventricular outflow and causes right ventricular dilation and flattening or bowing of the interventricular septum.
+In PE, pulmonary vascular resistance increases due to the mechanical obstruction of the vascular bed with thrombus and hypoxic vasoconstriction.
+Pulmonary artery pressure increases if thromboembolic occlusion is >30% to 50% of the total cross-sectional area of the pulmonary arterial bed.
+Increased pulmonary vascular resistance increases the right ventricular afterload, which impedes right ventricular outflow and causes right ventricular dilation and flattening or bowing of the interventricular septum.
 Developing the right bundle branch block may increase the desynchronization of the ventricles.
-The decreased RV outflow and concomitant RV dilation reduce left ventricular filling, compromising cardiac output.[15]
+The decreased right ventricular outflow and concomitant right ventricular dilation reduce left ventricular filling, compromising cardiac output.[17]

-As a result, LV filling is reduced in early diastole, reducing cardiac output (CO) and causing systemic hypotension and hemodynamic instability.
-Right ventricle (RV) failure due to acute pressure overload is the primary cause of death in severe PE.
-Given the above pathophysiological considerations, clinical symptoms and signs of overt RV failure and hemodynamic instability indicate a high risk of early (in-hospital or 30-day) mortality.
+As a result, left ventricular filling is reduced in early diastole, reducing cardiac output and causing systemic hypotension and hemodynamic instability.
+Right ventricle failure due to acute pressure overload is the primary cause of death in severe PE.
+Given the above pathophysiological considerations, clinical symptoms and signs of overt right ventricular failure and hemodynamic instability indicate a high risk of early (in-hospital or 30-day) mortality.

 History and Physical

 A timely diagnosis of PE is crucial because of the high associated mortality and morbidity, which may be prevented with early treatment.
-It is important to note that 30% of untreated patients with PEs die, while only 8% die after timely therapy.[16][17]
+Notably, 30% of untreated patients with PEs die, while only 8% die after timely therapy.[22][23]
 Unfortunately, diagnosing PE can be difficult due to the variety of nonspecific clinical signs and symptoms in patients with acute PE.
-The most common symptoms of PE include the following: dyspnea, pleuritic chest pain, cough, hemoptysis, presyncope, or syncope.
-Dyspnea may be acute and severe in central PE, whereas it is often mild and transient in small peripheral PE.
+The most common symptoms of PE include dyspnea, pleuritic chest pain, cough, hemoptysis, presyncope, and syncope.
+Dyspnea may be acute and severe in a central PE, whereas mild and transient dyspnea is observed in small peripheral PE.
 In patients with preexisting heart failure or pulmonary disease, worsening dyspnea may be the only symptom.
-Chest pain is a frequent symptom usually caused by pleural irritation due to distal emboli causing pulmonary infarction.[18]
-In central PE, chest pain may be from underlying RV ischemia and needs to be differentiated from an acute coronary syndrome or aortic dissection.
+Chest pain is a frequent symptom usually caused by pleural irritation due to distal emboli causing pulmonary infarction.[24]
+In central PE, chest pain may be from underlying right ventricular ischemia and needs to be differentiated from an acute coronary syndrome or aortic dissection.

-PE is a well-recognized cause of sudden cardiac arrest (8%).[21]
+PE is a well-recognized cause of sudden cardiac arrest (8%).[27]
 A massive PE leads to an acute right ventricular failure, which presents as jugular venous distension, parasternal lift, third heart sound, cyanosis, and shock.
-If a patient with PE who has tachycardia on presentation develops sudden bradycardia or develops a new broad complex tachycardia (with right bundle branch block), clinicians should consider right ventricular strain and impending shock.
-PE should be suspected in anyone with hypotension with jugular venous distension wherein acute myocardial infarction, pericardial tamponade, or tension pneumothorax has been ruled out.[22]
+In a patient with PE who has tachycardia on presentation and develops sudden bradycardia or a new broad complex tachycardia (with right bundle branch block), clinicians should consider the right ventricular strain and impending shock.
+PE should be suspected in anyone with hypotension with jugular venous distension when acute myocardial infarction, pericardial tamponade, or tension pneumothorax has been ruled out.[28]

 Evaluation

 Unexplained hypoxemia with a normal chest radiograph should raise clinical suspicion for PE.
-Widened alveolar-arterial gradient for oxygen, respiratory alkalosis, and hypocapnia are commonly seen findings on ABG as a pathophysiological response to PE.
-It is important to note that hypercapnia, respiratory, or lactic acidosis is uncommon but can be present in patients with massive PE associated with obstructive shock and respiratory arrest.
+Widened alveolar-arterial gradient for oxygen, respiratory alkalosis, and hypocapnia are common findings on arterial blood gas (ABG) as a pathophysiological response to PE.
+Notably, respiratory or lactic acidosis is uncommon but can be present in patients with massive PE associated with obstructive shock and respiratory arrest.[29]

-Elevated BNP has limited diagnostic importance in patients suspected of having PE.[23]
-RV pressure overload because of acute PE is associated with more myocardial stretch, releasing B-type natriuretic peptide (BNP) and N-terminal (NT)-proBNP.
-Thus, the levels of natriuretic peptides in blood reflect the severity of RV dysfunction in acute PE.[24]
+Elevated brain natriuretic peptide (BNP) has limited diagnostic importance in patients suspected of having PE.[30]
+Right ventricular pressure overload because of acute PE is associated with more myocardial stretch, releasing BNP and N-terminal-proBNP.
+Thus, the levels of natriuretic peptides in blood reflect the severity of right ventricular dysfunction in acute PE.[31]

 Troponin